cocoyamo/cocoyamo.github.io/_pages/about.md

 🧠 Hello I'm Moya 🦦!
 I am a research technician in [**Neurocognition and Imaging Research Lab**](https://nirl.web.unc.edu/) at UNC Chapel Hill, with a research focus on **cognitive neuroscience**.
 I am particularly interested in **emotions, memory, and problem-solving**, utilizing **fMRI, EEG, ECG, PPG, and GSR** to investigate these cognitive processes.

+🧠 Currently, I am involved in the [**STAARS project**](https://nirl.web.unc.edu/staars/) at UNC Chapel Hill, a large-scale, longitudinal study investigating the neurocognitive development of adolescents at risk for anxiety and depression.
+My work primarily involves data collection and analysis using **fMRI**, **EEG**, and various physiological measures such as **PPG** and **GSR**.

-Previously, I conducted research across multiple labs:
+🧠 Previously, I conducted research across multiple labs:
 - At the **Brain, Emotion, and Decision-Making Lab** with Dr. Nai-Shing Yen, I explored the **effects of color-emotion congruency on trust** and the impact of **gamification on motivation**.
 - At the [**Brain and Learning Lab**](https://bnlnccu.wixsite.com/bnlnccu/home) under Dr. Ting-Ting Chang's supervision, I investigated **neural activation during math problem-solving**, gaining experience in conducting and analyzing fMRI experiments.
 - In Dr. Hanna Steinunn Steingrímsdóttir's **EEG lab**, I studied the **neural mechanisms of abstract symbol learning**, conducting EEG experiments on cognitive learning processes.